Piper Alpha: Occidental “never ever apologised.”

 If Occidental got lucky with Lord Cullen and luckier still with Lord Fraser, they got luckier a third time with Lord Caplan, who in 1997 after the longest civil case in Scottish legal history found Occidental’s insurers liable to pay for the compensation of relatives.
 But he in effect absolved them of any direct blame for the Piper Alpha disaster.
 This blame he placed squarely in the hands of a dead sub-contract workman and another dead plant operator lying at the bottom of the North Sea.

-I don’t underestimate the difficulty Lord Caplan would have in interpreting very complex engineering processes and equipment and how their operation or failure resulted in an accident.
+I don’t underestimate the difficulty Lord Caplan would have in interpreting very complex engineering processes and equipment and how their operation or failure resulted in an accident, but if ever there was a case where Scotland’s unique Not Proven verdict was appropriate, this was it.

 So unlike Lords Cullen and Fraser, Lord Caplan did find evidence as to what happened to cause the explosion and he named the culprits as Robert Vernon, 51, and Terence Sutton, 28, for the ʹʹawesome, dreadful catastropheʹʹ caused by way of ʹʹnegligence on their partʹʹ.
 LINK